GtkBuilder and UI file

 • gtk4-builder-tool validate <ui file name> validates the ui file.
 If the ui file includes some syntactical error, gtk4-builder-tool prints the error.

 • gtk4-builder-tool simplify <ui file name> simplifies the ui file and prints the result.
-If --replace option is given, it replaces the ui file with the simplified one.
-If the ui file specifies a value of property but it is default, then it will be removed.
+If the --replace option is given, it replaces the ui file with the simplified one.
+If the ui file specifies the default value of a property, that property will be removed.
 For example, the default orientation is horizontal so the simplification removes line 12.
-And some values are simplified.
-For example, “TRUE”and “FALSE” becomes “1” and “0” respectively.
-However, “TRUE” or “FALSE” is better for maintenance.
+Some values are simplified too.
+For example, “TRUE” and “FALSE” become “1” and “0”, respectively.
+However, “TRUE” and “FALSE” are better for maintenance.

 It is a good idea to check your ui file before compiling.